alexharv074/aws_exam_notes/developer/lambda_notes.md

 - You define state machines using the JSON-based Amazon States Language.
 - The Step Functions console displays a graphical view of your state machine's structure, which provides you with a way to visually check your state machine's logic and monitor executions.

+### Activities, Workers and Tasks

+Activities are an AWS Step Functions feature that enables you to have a task in your state machine where the work is performed by a worker that can be hosted on EC2, ECS, mobile devices etc.

+All work in your state machine is done by tasks.
+A task performs work by using an activity, a Lambda function, or by passing parameters to the API actions of other services.

+In AWS Step Functions, activities are a way to associate code running somewhere (known as an activity worker) with a specific task in a state machine.

+### Best practices

+Topics

+- Use Timeouts to Avoid Stuck Executions
+- Use ARNs Instead of Passing Large Payloads
+- Avoid Reaching the History Limit
+- Handle Lambda Service Exceptions
+- Avoid Latency When Polling for Activity Tasks

 ## Debugging

 ### Logging statements